-The nature of some mis- sellings are varied.
+The nature of some mis-sellings is varied.
 Some have been given complimentary health insurance on opting for an FD only to find that huge amounts were being debited each month from the savings account towards the payment of premiums.
-What is worse that the same person may be duped again and again with promises being varied to suit the interest of the banks and health insurance companies.
-In other instances, policy holders may be forced into buying tax saving insurance schemes but when the time comes, they may realize there is no tax saving options on them as they were told during the purchase of the insurance.
+What is worse than the same person may be duped again and again with promises being varied to suit the interest of the banks and health insurance companies.
+In other instances, policyholders may be forced into buying tax-saving insurance schemes but when the time comes, they may realize there are no tax saving options on them as they were told during the purchase of the insurance.

 The Insurance Ombudsman often refuses to look into complaints on the grounds that the complaint period had passed and such regulations should be made more flexible.
 Moreover one should educate oneself and do their own research before believing just what the insurance seller is selling.